JuergenGutsch/blog/_source/_posts/2025-05-19-web-api-headers.md

 ```

-And I'm using it like this to remove those headers:
+And I'm using the middleware like this to remove those headers:

 ```csharp
 app.UseCustomHeaders((opt) =>